siangernlow/addressbook-level3/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+1. _{ more test cases …​ }_

 ### Deleting a person

 1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list l/people` command.
+   1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   1. Test case: `deletePerson 1`<br>
+   1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

-   1. Test case: `deletePerson 0`<br>
+   1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
+Status bar remains the same.

-   1. Other incorrect deletePerson commands to try: `deletePerson`, `deletePerson x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>

-## **Appendix: Effort**

-1. Creating VirusTracker has an extraordinary high level of difficulty.
-VirusTracker unlike most other applications is managing three different types of objects at once (persons, locations and visits).
-These objects are interlinked which makes ensuring the correctness of VirusTracker even tougher.
-A lot of effort was required to make an effective and correct design.
-Many challenges were faced and thousands of lines of code are added to reach the quality that VirusTracker has now.
+      Expected: Similar to previous.

+1. _{ more test cases …​ }_

+### Saving data

+1. Dealing with missing/corrupted data files

+   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

+1. _{ more test cases …​ }_